Fundraise for us

 “I became very interested in Australia’s water culture and the different courses available when I did my Bronze Medallion,” Paula said.
 “I did a lot of research and when I read the statistics on drowning and saw there was a current lack of swimming and water safety awareness I decided I wanted to do something about it.
 That’s when I found out about Royal Life Saving’s Swim and Survive Fund.”

-The Swim and Survive Fund is a joint initiative between Royal Life Saving Society – Australia (RLSSA) and Uncle Tobys that provides swimming lessons to Australian children who, either through circumstance or cultural background, don’t get the opportunity to learn how to swim.
+The Swim and Survive Fund is an initiative of Royal Life Saving to provide swimming lessons to Australian children who, either through circumstance or cultural background, don’t get the opportunity to learn how to swim.

 Paula has been a triathlete for five years but the 2km ocean swim, 120km bike and 20km run is easily the most gruelling event she has entered – and there are no prizes for guessing which discipline is her favourite.
 “Definitely the swim,” she said.
 “I’ve grown up on the coast and always been in the water.
 I just love swimming.”